 Aidan Finn, MVP, has been working in IT since 1996, as a consultant, systems administrator, and in technical pre-sales.
-Currently he works as the Technical Pre-Sales Lead of a technology distributor in Dublin, Ireland, where he evangelizes and educates Microsoft partners about Microsoft technologies such as Azure, Windows Server, and Hyper-V.
+Currently he works as a Principal Consultant for Innofactor Norway, where he helps customers to deploy Azure solutions.

-Aidan has been awarded the Microsoft Most Valuable Professional (MVP) designation by Microsoft in recognition of his community contributions.
-He currently is in the Cloud and Datacenter Management expertise, focusing on Windows Server and private cloud technologies such as Hyper-V, failover clustering, networking and storage, and previously had Hyper-V and System Center Configuration Manager designations.
+Aidan has been awarded the Microsoft Most Valuable Professional (MVP) designation by Microsoft in recognition of his community contributions for the last 11 years.
+He currently has Microsoft Azure expertise (2 years).
+He previously held the Hyper-V (9 years) and System Center Configuration Manager MVP (1 year) expertises.
 Aidan has spoken at numerous events in Europe and the USA, including community briefings, Microsoft regional events, Windows launches, and conferences such as E2EVC, TechEd Europe, and Microsoft Ignite.

-Aidan blogs on AidanFinn.com about Microsoft infrastructure solutions, with focus on Hyper-V and Azure IaaS. has also written articles for various technical sites and is a contributing editor on Microsoft virtualisation for the Petri IT Knowledgebase.
+Aidan blogs on AidanFinn.com about Microsoft infrastructure solutions, with focus on Hyper-V and Azure IaaS. has also written articles for various technical sites and is a contributor on Azure for the Petri IT Knowledgebase.
 You can follow Aidan on Twitter (@joe_elway) or on Facebook.
 Aidan is the lead author of Mastering Hyper-V Deployment (Sybex, 2010).
 He is one of the contributing authors of Microsoft Private Cloud Computing, Mastering Windows Server 2008 R2 (Sybex, 2009), Mastering Windows 7 Deployment (Sybex, 2011), and Windows Server 2012 Hyper-V Installation And Configuration Guide.